jac-uk/documentation/docs/developer-guide/hotfix-process.md

+---
+nav_order: 4
+parent: Developer guide
+---
 # Hotfixes

 ## Frequency
 Hotfixes should be made when there is a high urgency.

 ## Versioning
 We use an adaptation of the Semantic Versioning Specification **MAJOR.MINOR.PATCH** adapted to our needs